* This is the Consumer Version. *

 In both hereditary and acquired angioedema, swelling (angioedema) may be triggered by

-Doctors diagnose the disorder by measuring C1 inhibitor levels or activity in a sample of blood.
+Doctors diagnose hereditary or acquired angioedema by measuring C1 inhibitor levels or activity in a sample of blood.

 Certain drugs, such as ecallantide or purified C1 inhibitor (which is derived from human blood), can sometimes relieve the swelling.
 However, these drugs are not always available.
 In such cases, fresh frozen plasma may be given.
 Antihistamines and corticosteroids are not effective.